-Country Meets City
+Country Meets City at the EKKA

-As most city dwellers enjoy the fair for the dagwood dogs, strawberry sundaes and fun rides and showbags.
+As most city dwellers enjoy the Ekka for the dagwood dogs, strawberry sundaes and fun rides and showbags.
 We often forget the reason the Ekka even started - to showcase the best of Queensland agriculture & produce and "to bring the country and city together for a true celebration of agriculture."

 The Ekka showcases the best of Queensland, attracting more than 21,000 competition entries from woodchop to giant vegetables, 10,000 animals from beef cattle to cats and dogs, world-class live entertainment, award-winning food and wine, carnival rides and showbags, family shopping, educational activities and much more.